univention/guardian/docs/kubernetes-policies.md

 # Deploying policies in Nubus for Kubernetes

-This guide lists the ways a Cerbos policy set reaches the `guardian-cerbos` container, and when to use which.
+This guide lists the ways a Cerbos policy set reaches the Cerbos container deployed by the `guardian` chart, and when to use which.

 Each policy source is mounted as **its own subdirectory** below `/policies`, and Cerbos loads that tree recursively at startup.